11ty/11ty-website/docs/config.md

 ### Experiments

 Experiments are experimental Eleventy features that need a public trial.
 Power users may opt-in to these features in order to try out new things before they are released to the general public.
+Do not use these in production code!
+Experiments are not guaranteed and may be removed at any time.

 | Experiments |  |
 | --- | --- |